 In observing world history through the perspective of the SEAT of progress – the SEAT being Standards, Ethics and Attitude – the absence of a universal constitution and collective mission created a global state of affairs of unharnessed freedom of choice and a SEAT Tower of Babel.

 The first nation to pluck out the courage and will to update its constitution and declare its mission – beyond the economy dimension – will become the leading light in ushering a new era in human affairs

 Making space for the missing blue

-When individual minds become law unto themselves, enslaving others to their whims by the deployment of ‘red’ power, gain and loss and fear drive away the ‘blue’ dimension which anchors the SEAT of progress.
+When individual minds become a law unto themselves, enslaving others to their whims by the deployment of ‘red’ power, gain and loss and fear banish the ‘blue’ dimension which anchors the SEAT of progress.

 However, when present, ‘blue’ power is vastly superior to ‘red’ power.
 The question being: When and how will a circumstance arise that would create the space for the ‘missing blue’ to gain dominion in human affairs and be the leading light?

 What would happen if a magical ice-cube that would not melt would be thrown into the ocean..?
 What would be the impact on the world of a declared network of incorruptible individuals..?